Adaptive Strategies for Pension Fund Management: Introduction

-Humans are not rational economic actors and do not perfectly smooth their consumption over the long run \citep{tirole2017economics}.
-Many families do not have stable income or consumption characteristics over time \citep{morduch2017financial}.
+\paragraph{Annuities} Humans are not rational economic actors and do not perfectly smooth their consumption over the long run \cite{tirole2017economics}.
+Many families do not have stable income or consumption characteristics over time \cite{morduch2017financial}.
 One way to help ensure consumption remains stable despite shocks is purchasing insurance, particularly an income-oriented insurance product such as an annuity.
 Annuities pool mortality risks among beneficiaries, so those that live shorter than expected end up receiving an income stream equivalent to less than their initial contribution, leaving the remainder to subsidize those who outlive expectations.
-Annuities come in many varieties, such as term, life, deferred, real, nominal, variable, and bequeathable.
-All guarantee a stable cash flow for the duration of the covered time period.
-This guarantee precipitates considerable regulatory scrutiny to annuity providers and constrains the set of permissible assets an insurer can hold against their liabilities (promised current and future cash flows to beneficiaries).
+Annuity providers receive considerable regulatory scrutiny and constrains the set of permissible assets an insurer can hold against their liabilities.
 As a result of the stability that annuities promise, their cost is often viewed as high.
-Scholars have studied annuity pricing over recent decades \citep{bauer2010pricing} and the social factors influencing demand for them \citep{boyer2020demand}.
+Scholars have studied annuity pricing over recent decades \cite{bauer2010pricing} and the social factors influencing demand for them \cite{boyer2020demand}.